ilkutkutlar/archive-go/README.md

--a, --add FILE          # Add file to archive of current directory -u, --unarchive FILE    # Unarchive file from archive of current directory -d, --delete            # Pass flag to -a, -u or -z to delete file in dir/archive after operation -z, --add-gzipped FILE  # Add a gzipped version of file to archive.
-Original file is not affected unless -d is passed -l, --list              # List the files in current directory archive -t, --top-level         # List only top-level files and directories in current directory archive -v, --version           # Print version and exit
+-a, --add FILE          # Add file to archive of current directory -u, --unarchive FILE    # Unarchive file from archive of current directory -d, --delete            # Pass flag to -a, -u or -z to delete file in dir/archive after operation -z, --gzip              # Used with -a to gzip the file/dir before archiving it.
+Original file is
+                        # not affected (i.e. not gzipped) but will be deleted if -d is passed.
+-l, --list              # List the files in current directory archive -t, --top-level         # List only top-level files and directories in current directory archive -v, --version           # Print version and exit